Email Fraud Protection

 Email fraud attacks are highly-targeted, low volume attacks to impersonate people in authority.
 They prey on human nature—fear and the desire to please with the goal of stealing money or valuable information.
-This makes email fraud attacks difficult to detect and stop with traditional security tools or a regular email protection service.
+This makes email fraud attacks difficult to detect and stop with a traditional security tools or a regular email protection service.

 New research suggests the number of email fraud attacks is on the rise, and three-quarters of organizations believe they’ve been targeted at least once.

 It can happen to any company

 When it comes to email fraud, no company is immune.
 Even some of the most tech savvy firms, the ones you’d think are most prepared, have been victims to email fraud.

 In just one example, a Lithuanian man is accused of stealing more than $100 million in separate attacks on Google and Facebook in July 2017.
 The man allegedly spoofed a vendor in the companies’ supply chains.
 This case should serve as a wake-up call to all companies, even the most sophisticated, that they too can be victims of phishing attacks by cyber criminals if they don’t have a reliable phishing prevention solution setup.